 Each test will take around an hour, including instructions being read out by the invigilator.

-The English test and the Mathematics test are continuous tests.
-There will be a timed practice question at the start which is not included in the test time.
-The invigilator will then tell you that the test has started and when the test will be finishing.
-You will not be asked to stop until the time limit is reached.
-The invigilator will let you know when the test is close to finishing.
+The Writing test is a continuous test.
+The invigilator will tell you when the test will be finishing and you will not be asked to stop until the time limit is reached.